darthblanc/agentic-file-explorer/README.md

 - Everything that the agent does happens in a sandbox (the "data" directory).
 - Be explicit when telling the agent to search.
 Try key words like "deep" vs "shallow" when trying to do a deep search (so the simple list directory content is not used).
 Or explicitly state the strategy (incase you are trying to do a BFS over DFS or vice versa).
 - BFS and DFS strategies also support approximate searches as well as exact searches for file and directory names.
+- Look out for the logs of your conversations with the agent in agentic-fe.log for CLI interactions and agentic-ui.log for GUI interactions.

 ## User Interface (UI)